Fairfield County Array of Interventions

 Diversion Services

-Diversion Services incorporates a vast variety of diversion interventions that may be utilized both within the Court (General Diversion, Safe Harbor Diversion, School Attendance and Engagement, Mediation Services) and community as alternatives to formal case processing of a youth or family.
+Diversion Services incorporates a vast variety of interventions that may be utilized both within the Court (General Diversion, Safe Harbor Diversion, School Attendance and Engagement, Mediation Services) and community as alternatives to formal case processing of a youth or family.
 The intervention utilized is dependent upon the offense, extent of harm to victim or community, and risk of the youth to reoffend.

 Extensive research conducted during the past 25 years shows that juvenile offenders deemed at low risk for reoffending benefit most from minimal court intervention.
 Conversely, research indicates that providing intensive monitoring and treatment to low-risk youth can have a detrimental impact on them.
 Diversion Services accepts referrals directly from the County Prosecutor or from the Judge/Magistrate when a youth: